stoneman1/ignite-firebase/README.md

 # Ignite Firebase Plugin

-###THIS PLUGIN IS STILL IN VERY EARLY STAGE.
+#THIS PLUGIN IS STILL IN VERY EARLY STAGE.
 USE AT OWN RISK.

+DOES NOT CURRENTLY HAVE REMOVING ABILITY.

 This plugin adds [react-native-firebase](https://github.com/invertase/react-native-firebase) to your [Ignite](https://github.com/infinitered/ignite) React Native project and